-The Volkswagen Sharan is on it’s own a great camping car – it offers plenty of space, sliding doors, foldable seats.
+The Volkswagen Sharan is on its own a great camping car – it offers plenty of space, sliding doors, foldable seats.
 If you have the 5-seater version and want to sleep in your car, you have one more thing to worry about – a 14cm (5.5inch) drop from the middle row of seats.
 But not to worry – if you’re into a bit of DIY, there’s an easy fix.
-Here’s how I did it…
+Here’s how I kitted out my Sharan camper…

 - storage space for all your camping gear and food